- Tool will be used to study accumulation of toxic protein in brain cells of patients with forms of dementia

 Harnessing a probe used to image the brain in diagnosing Alzheimer’s disease and related forms of dementia, scientists at Dana-Farber Cancer Institute and Massachusetts General Hospital (MGH) have successfully

-cleared patient-derived brain cells of an abnormal protein associated with dementia and other neurogenerative disorders.
+cleared patient-derived brain cells of an abnormal protein associated with dementia and other neurodegenerative disorders.

 The findings, reported in the journal eLife, provide a new tool to study the accumulation of abnormal tau protein that occurs in the brain cells of patients with Alzheimer’s and other forms of dementia, researchers say.
 It can help examine the